tpcarman/tpcarman/README.md

 ## G'day, I'm Tim :wave:

-I work as an IT consultant for a [leading systems integrator](https://www.tdlogicalis.com.au) located in Melbourne, Australia :round_pushpin: :earth_asia:
+I work as an IT consultant for [Logicalis Australia](https://www.au.logicalis.com) located in Melbourne, Australia :round_pushpin: :earth_asia:

 I :blue_heart: coding in PowerShell and am the creator of the open source project, [AsBuiltReport](https://www.AsBuiltReport.com).